-N Media Maker's explorer pane will display both the audio tracks and data files/folders found on a CD-Extra or Mixed-Mode disc is inserted in a CD drive on your system.
+NTI Media Maker 9's explorer pane will display both the audio tracks and data files/folders found on a CD-Extra or Mixed-Mode disc is inserted in a CD drive on your system.

-A Using Play Lists (Drag-and-Drop):
+Using Play Lists (Drag-and-Drop):

 It is also possible to create a MP3 or WMA CD layout from your favorite Music Café play lists.
 All .m3u compatible play list files may be dropped directly onto the MP3 or WMA CD Layout.
-Media Maker will import all necessary track information from the play list.
+NTI Media Maker 9 will import all necessary track information from the play list.

-N The .m3u play list format is supported by other popular media players like WinAMP and Music Match.
-Check your media player to see if it supports the .m3u play list format.

-- N Media Maker automatically converts CD-DA, .mp3, .wma, and .wav files before they are written to the resulting MP3 or WMA CD. - N Currently, WMA encoding is not available when running Window 2000 or XP.
+- ♣ The .m3u play list format is supported by other popular media players like WinAMP and MusicMatch.
+Check your media player to see if it supports the .m3u play list format. - NTI Media Maker 9 automatically converts CD-DA, .mp3, .wma and .wav files before they are written to the resulting MP3 or WMA CD.